Daryl Roth Theatre: Theatre use

 In 1993, the House of Blues concert-venue company bought the bank and its annex at 103 East 15th Street for a combined $2.06 million.
 Isaac Tigrett, the House of Blues' founder, planned to open the venue with a live-music venue and 300-seat eatery in 1994.
 This drew concern among preservationists, who wanted the bank to be preserved in its original state, though Tigrett stated that he would not change the inside of the bank.
 The project was delayed, and by March 1995, construction was reported to be imminent.
 However, that June, the House of Blues withdrew its application for a liquor license, which would have enabled the restaurant to contain a bar.
 Manhattan Community Board 5, which covers Union Square, expressed concerns about the effects of a concert venue in the neighborhood, so the House of Blues agreed to delay construction in exchange for postponement of a public hearing.

 In 1996, the building was acquired by Daryl Roth, who had devised plans to turn the bank into an off-Broadway venue.
 Upon the theater's opening in 1998, The New York Times described the bank building as one of a "growing number of unconventional spaces" that were converted into theaters.
-The DR2 Theatre was opened in 2002 within the former banking annex in 103 East 15th Street.
+The 99-seat DR2 Theatre opened in 2002 within the former banking annex in 103 East 15th Street.

 While Fuerza Bruta was in production at the theater from 2005 to 2016, the theater entrance was through a side door on the 15th Street side, while the main building entrance at Union Square was unused.
 In 2017, while making his theatrical directorial debut with In and Of Itself, Frank Oz changed the layout of the theater to incorporate its visually striking Union Square facade as an entrance to the theater.
 The renovations required moving the box office around, but upon the completion of work, the audience was able to enter through the front doors on Union Square East.